Probabilistic representation of weak solutions to a parabolic boundary value problem on a non-smooth domain: Preliminaries and a parabolic boundary value problem

-By the results in \cite{K-T_2}, we see that, under Assumption \ref{assump_2}, there exists a unique weak solution in $V^{0,1}(D)$ to the problem (\ref{eq_1}).
+By the results in \cite{Kaw10}, we see that, under Assumption \ref{assump_2}, there exists a unique weak solution in $V^{0,1}(D)$ to the problem (\ref{eq_1}).
 Moreover, in the proof of the main theorem, the boundedness of the weak solution plays a key role.
 The boundedness result is shown in Appendix \ref{subsect.appendix.boundedness}.
-There we use the following norms: for a measurable function $\varphi(t, x)$ on $\Omega_{T}$ or on $\Xi_{ T}$ for a measurable subset $\Xi$ of $\Gamma$ and $q, ~r \geq 1,$ let
+There we use the following norms: for a measurable function $\varphi(t, x)$ on $\Omega_{T}$ or on $\Xi_{ T}$ (determined by a measurable subset $\Xi$ of $\Gamma$) and for $q, ~r \geq 1,$ let